Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Electric and Magnetic Form Factors

-Two important points: first, the current data (six or ten values of $Q^2$) can be fit by the $z^{2,3}$ truncation and $z^{4}$ is an overparameterization.
+Two important points: first, the current data (six or ten values of $Q^2$) can be fit by the {$z^{2}$} and $z^{3}$ truncations and $z^{4}$ is an overparameterization.
 We note a change between $z^{2}$ and $z^{3}$ and reasonable stability between $z^{3}$ and $z^{4}$.
 Thus all subsequent results are with fits using the $z^3$ truncation.
-Second, both Pad\'e fits give overlapping results, and the $P(g,1,3)$ is again an overparameterization.
+Second, the two Pad\'e fits give overlapping results, and the $P(g,1,3)$ is again an overparameterization.

 To obtain the continuum limit values for $\rEsq$, $\rMsq$ and $\mu$, the CCFV fits to the data given in Table~\ref{tab:rErMmu} are discussed in Sec.~\ref{sec:CCFVEMradii}.